Aspose/Aspose-API-Reference-Examples/english/pdf/net/programming-with-document/setxmpmetadata/_index.md

 pdfDocument.Metadata["xmp:CustomProperty"] = "Custom Value";
 ```

-In this example, we're setting the creation date to the current date and time, the nickname to "Nickname", and a custom property to "Custom Value".
+In this tutorial, we're setting the creation date to the current date and time, the nickname to "Nickname", and a custom property to "Custom Value".
 You can replace these values with your own.

 ## Step 4: Save the PDF File